 The Best Coffee Taste, Zhyvago Coffee Roastery

-Today, I’m going to talk about a must-visit café when you’re in Okinawa’s American Village: Zhyvago Coffee Roastery.
+Today, I’m going to talk about a must-visit café when you visit the American Village in Okinawa!
+It’s Zhyvago Coffee Roastery.
 Without further ado, the coffee is truly delicious, so make sure to visit.

-Also, it’s a great place to drop by if you just want to sit and relax after a meal.
+Also, it’s a great place to visit if you just want to sit and relax after a meal.
 It’s the café with the most seating I’ve seen in Okinawa.

 📌 Zivago Coffee Location and Opening Hours

-☕️ Zhyvago Coffee Roastery is located at the northern end of Depot Island, right in front of the entrance to the Hilton Hotel.
-The shop is large and the building is a bit unique, making it easy to find. ⏰ Opening hours are from 7 AM to 10 PM daily.
+☕️ The location of Zhivago Coffee Roastery is at the northern tip of Depot Island, right in front of the entrance to the Hilton Hotel.
+The store is large and the building is a bit unique, making it easy to find. ⏰ Opening hours are from 7 AM to 10 PM daily.
 [Google Map]

-It’s located on the entire first floor of the annex of the Leku Hotel, so look for the yellow building.
+It’s located on the entire first floor of the Annex of the Leku Hotel, and you should look for the yellow building.

-The entire first floor isn’t just a café; it shares space with a restaurant and bakery.
-It’s a great place to wander around and explore, offering a unique and fun atmosphere.
-You might enjoy trying some bread, or simply going there for a meal.
+The entire first floor isn’t just a café; it shares space with a restaurant and a bakery.
+It’s great for wandering around and exploring, and it has a unique atmosphere that’s quite fun, so you might enjoy having some bread or just going for a meal.

-I usually skip breakfast, so I just ordered coffee without the bread.
-As I’m a fan of hot Americano, I simply went for the coffee.
+As I usually skip breakfast, I opted for just coffee without the bread.
+Being a fan of hot Americano, I simply ordered coffee.
 It cost 650 yen.
-Next time I visit, I’ll make sure to try the bread in the afternoon or evening. 🥪
+Next time I visit, I’ll make sure to try the bread in the afternoon or evening 🥪

 This coffee machine is always a welcome sight.